ThatChillGuy/update_scanner/README.md

   - Checks driver version against known latest versions

 - **Update Checking**:
+  - Uses the GitHub API to check for updates for software with GitHub repositories
+  - Maps installed software to known GitHub repositories for real-time update checking
+  - Compares version numbers to determine if updates are available
-  - For demonstration purposes, the program currently uses a simulation approach
+  - For software without GitHub repositories, uses a simulation approach for demonstration
-  - In a production environment, it would connect to vendor APIs or websites to check for the latest versions

 ## Troubleshooting